 - 1. TW-2 TANF Work/Personal Responsibility Agreement signed and dated by the caseworker and client.
-(Coordinator files the copy). - TW-3 Interagency Information and Referral Form.
+(Coordinator files the copy). - 2.
+TW-3 Interagency Information and Referral Form.
 (Responses to DHS are made on TW-3.
 The original copy of the response is kept in student's program file and a copy that includes the response is sent to the county DHS office.)
 Student records must contain this completed form for audit purposes. - 3.
-Carl Albert State College Assessment results including the CASAS, and OKCareerGuide.
+DHS Required Assessment results to include OKCareerGuide.